Subgradient Regularized Multivariate Convex Regression at Scale: Active Set Type Algorithms

 The proof of \Cref{thm:outer-conv} is provided in Sections~\ref{app:lemma-5-helper-thm} and~\ref{subsec:proof-outer-thm}.
 We make a few remarks regarding \Cref{thm:outer-conv}.

 \begin{remark} If we used PGD on the dual~\eqref{eqn:main-dual}, the linear convergence rate parameter~\cite{nesterov2018lectures, karimi2016linear} would be $(1-\mu/\sigma)$.
 The parameter in \Cref{thm:outer-conv} has an additional factor $1/\alpha_{\{\ell\}}$, which arises due to the use of an active set method in conjunction with the augmentation rules.
-We present an example in \Cref{subsubsec:unavoidable} showing that this factor is unavoidable. \end{remark}
+We present an example in \Cref{subsubsec:unavoidable} showing that this factor is perhaps unavoidable. \end{remark}

-\begin{remark} \hyperlink{algo}{Algorithm~1} allows for both exact and inexact optimization of the reduced problem---the guarantees for \Cref{thm:outer-conv} apply to both variants.
-Furthermore, \Cref{thm:outer-conv} applies to both deterministic and randomized augmentation rules.
+\begin{remark} \hyperlink{algo}{Algorithm~1} allows for both exact and inexact optimization of the reduced problem---the guarantees for \Cref{thm:outer-conv} apply to both variants. {{In particular, if we use a fixed number of PGD iterations for every sub-problem, we would obtain a linear convergence rate on the total number of inner iterations.}} Furthermore, \Cref{thm:outer-conv} applies to both deterministic and randomized augmentation rules.

 Although our theory is based on a proximal gradient update on the reduced problem, the theory also applies to other descent algorithms that have a sufficient decrease condition, e.g. accelerated proximal gradient (APG) methods~\cite{beck2009fast,nesterov2018lectures} and L-BFGS~\cite{liu1989limited} with some modifications--see discussions in \Cref{remark:FISTA-LBFGS}. \end{remark}